frougon/examwsolns/README.md

   - the value 4 corresponds to the `subsubpart` level.

-If this first argument is omitted or blank, the `wsolution` environment takes appropriate indentation and width for the current question level (which can be any of the five aforementioned levels).
+If this first argument is omitted or blank, the `wsolution` environment takes appropriate indentation and width:

+  - as indicated by option `default-level` if its value is not `current`;
+  - for the current question level otherwise (which can be any of the five aforementioned levels).

 ### Options passed to the `mdframed` environment